Skip to main content

 Key Takeaways

-• Red desaturation is common in optic neuritis and other optic nerve problems
+• Red desaturation is a classic clue in optic neuritis and other optic nerve problems

-• Color changes in one eye suggest eye or optic nerve problem on that side
+• One eye seeing colors differently points toward an eye or optic nerve issue on that side

 Types of Color Vision Changes